Marty and Lore on Marriage, Restoration and the Word of God

 You see the Lord building your relationship.
 Instead of you struggling or striving to build it, you see the Lord building it.

 Because of our past, we have a passion for marriage.
 We really dug in to the Bible to see the role of the husband and wife and were able to take that into counseling.
 And God has all the answer so it was great to see marriages healed.

-The Lord loves marriage, and in fact it says He hates divorce, sadly a lot of people give up easy and get swayed by the things of the world and culture, but if they’re following God and how that God loves marriage and does not want to see that thing divorced they’re going to see that God wants to work it out and He does.
+The Lord loves marriage, and in fact it says He hates divorce.
+Sadly a lot of people give up and get swayed by the things of the world and culture, but if they’re following God and know that God loves marriage and does not want to see that thing divorced they’re going to see that God wants to work it out and He does.

 What if your spouse isn’t in the Word or growing in the Lord at the same pace you are?

-God can you such a joy even in the midst of a marriage that’s not going well to where He’s the one that’s giving you the sterner you need and fulfillment and affirmation, all of a sudden the other sees a joy and confidence even though things aren’t going good and loving them unconditionally and often that’s going to draw them to want to do their part.
+God can give you such a joy even in the midst of a marriage that’s not going well to where He’s the one that’s giving you the fulfillment and affirmation.
+All of a sudden the other sees a joy and confidence even though things aren’t going good and loving them unconditionally and often that’s going to draw them to want to do their part.

 It’s good when the wife chooses not to play Holy Spirit.
 A lot of times it’s coming and pointing fingers at each other.
-But when the wife says okay what is it that I need to do, and of course husband do the same how do I need to change, we’ve seen so many marriages healed and all the Lord’s doing.
+But when the wife says, “Okay what is it that I need to do?” and of course husband do the same, “How do I need to change?”, we’ve seen so many marriages healed and it’s all the Lord’s doing.

 How do you make time for emotional intimacy with the business of life?